Skip to main content

 Can you leave a robotic pool cleaner in the pool all the time?

 As a general rule, don’t always leave your robotic pool cleaner in the pool.
 Products differ, and it’s a good idea to consult the manual for the pool cleaner robot you select, but most robots are designed to be in your pool while working—not indefinitely.
-We recommend removing the robot pool cleaner after it finishes, drying it off, and storing it in a dry place from the sun.
+We recommend removing the robot pool cleaner after it finishes, drying it off, and storing it in a dry place away from the sun.

 Can pool cleaner robots climb walls?